wwagner33/adpll-vhdl/README.md

 - **Rodrigo C. Ciarlini** - Master student of the Post-Graduate Program in Electrical Engineering (PPGEE) of the Federal University of Ceará (UFC)

-## Work
+## About this work
-Work produced in the course of Advanced Microprocessor Techniques (DSP and FPGA) of the UFC PPGEE, under the supervision of Prof. PhD Paulo Peixoto Praça.
+Code produced in the course of Advanced Microprocessor Techniques (DSP and FPGA) of the UFC PPGEE, under the supervision of Prof. PhD Paulo Peixoto Praça.

 ## Presentation
 - [Keynote Format - portuguese Version](trabalho-pll.key)